-Here, we survey works not mentioned in the original Vanish paper that are indicators about the threat of Sybil attacks for monitoring DHTs.
+The original Vanish paper overlooked previous work that could have served as an important indicator about the threat of Sybil attacks for monitoring DHTs.
 Approaches for crawling DHTs that are similar to our attacks have been applied to other Kademlia-family networks.
 Other work has attempted to enumerate the nodes in the network, both for Vuze and for other Kademlia-style systems.
+We survey these works here.

-DHT enumeration and monitoring Stutzbach and Rejaie developed Cruiser [42] in order to enumerate nodes on the Gnutella network.
+DHT enumeration and monitoring Stutzbach and Rejaie developed Cruiser [39] in order to enumerate nodes on the Gnutella network.
 Cruiser uses a master-slave architecture, employing multiple desktop PCs to enumerate the network in parallel.
 It also has an adaptive flow-control algorithm based on CPU load in order to maximize the number of parallel connections.
-Stutzbach and Rejaie extended Cruiser [43, 44] to enumerate nodes in the Kad DHT, which is used by the popular eMule program and is also based on Kademlia.
+Stutzbach and Rejaie extended Cruiser [40,41] to enumerate nodes in the Kad DHT, which is used by the popular eMule program and is also based on Kademlia.
 Citing very long run times, they chose to enumerate subnets based on fixing prefix bits of the node IDs.
-In addition, their kFetch [43] tool efficiently downloads Kad peers' entire routing tables.
+In addition, their kFetch [40] tool efficiently downloads Kad peers' entire routing tables.
 Stutzbach and Rejaie's work focuses on accuracy, not cost-effectiveness.
-In a similar vein, Steiner et al. created Blizzard [41], a fast Kad enumerator.
+In a similar vein, Steiner et al. created Blizzard [38], a fast Kad enumerator.
 Unlike Cruiser, Blizzard uses one PC, keeps all state in memory, and can enumerate all nodes in the Kad network in 8 minutes.

-Falkner et al. [18] previously measured the responsiveness, consistency, and performance of the Vuze DHT.
+Falkner et al. [17] previously measured the responsiveness, consistency, and performance of the Vuze DHT.
 Their work used tens of instances of a version of the official Vuze (then Azureus) client modified to collect statistics.
 Crosby and Wallach [13] also profiled the Vuze DHT as well as the "Mainline" DHT shared by many other BitTorrent clients.
 They too used instrumented clients to obtain their measurements, but only ran 11 concurrent clients.
 Several of the parameters of the Vuze DHT have since been modified; in particular, the message timeout and the number of concurrent messages have both been halved.

 Our node enumerator, Peruze, omits many optimizations used in Cruiser and Blizzard for the sake of expedient implementation.
-In particular, its flow control algorithm is naive and it is at least five times slower than Blizzard.
+In particular, its flow control algorithm is naive and it is at least 5 times slower than Blizzard.
 Unlike previous work, Peruze terminates when the rate of outgoing traffic drops significantly, which indicates diminishing returns from further scanning, rather than continuing in order to obtain more complete measurements.

-Crawling DHTs Mistral [40] is a crawler for Kad.
+Crawling DHTs Mistral [37] is a crawler for Kad.
 It carries out a Sybil attack on Kad by efficiently implementing many Sybils on one machine.
 Instead of using the standard Kad bootstrap, Mistral uses Blizzard to discover peers and then contacts them directly.
 Mistral does not attempt to discover content through replication; instead, the Sybil nodes always redirect routing traffic to other Sybils to maximize the amount of traffic captured.
 Mistral is only capable of spying on an 8-bit prefix (i.e., $\frac{1}{256}$) of Kad at a time.